 Six fault grounds are recognized in Pennsylvania as a basis for divorce:

 - Incarceration of the spouse

 Before granting a divorce, individual requirements must be met for each of the fault grounds.
 If a spouse is incarcerated, they must be imprisoned for at least two years.
 Additionally, intolerable and burdensome treatment may qualify as an “indignity” fault.
-For a FREE CONSULTATION with the #1 divorce attorney in Northampton County, click here.
+For a FREE CONSULTATION with the #1 divorce lawyer in Northampton County, click here.
 From Bethlehem to Easton, PA, we're here for you.